Aztech

 Aztech Labs started in 1986 as a manufacturer of disk drives and modems.
 They arrived slightly late to the home computer audio market, but became very successful in this area, primarily because they formed strong partnerships with the big box PC-compatible OEMs (Original Equipment Manufacturers) and peripheral manufacturers such as Packard Bell, Reveal, Trust & HP.

-When the multimedia boom hit, Aztech were quick to launch a series of 'Multimedia Upgrade Kits' (MUKs) that comprised one of their sound cards, a CD-ROM drive, two desktop speakers, and usually a CD-based game title.
+When the multimedia boom hit in the 90s, Aztech were quick to launch a series of 'Multimedia Upgrade Kits' (MUKs) that comprised one of their sound cards, a CD-ROM drive, two desktop speakers, and usually a CD-based game title.
 Such kits include the Asteroid and Voyager, both released in 1994.
 Asteroid was marketed as the basic kit while Voyager was aimed at the more experienced gamer.
 Both contained the exact same hardware (a Nova 16 sound card and Aztech Labs' Zeta CD-ROM drive) but Voyager included Indiana Jones and the Fate of Atlantis, Comanche: Maximum Overkill, Wired for Sound Pro, The Software Toolworks Multimedia Encyclopedia, Macromedia Action!
 2.5, Learn to Use Windows and Professor Multimedia.
 Asteroid came with only the latter three plus Day of the Tentacle.

-While the Aztech range of sound cards doesn't quite rival Creative Labs in terms of sheer model numbers, they probably run in 2nd place with in excess of 30 different sound cards produced between 1992 and 1998 (32 models are covered here at DOS Days).
-The company are still in business but focus these days on wireless technology for businesses and IP cameras.
+While the Aztech range of sound cards doesn't quite rival Creative Labs in terms of the volume of model numbers, they probably run in 2nd place with in excess of 30 different sound cards produced between 1992 and 1998 (33 models are covered here at DOS Days).

 2nd- through 4th-generation cards all supported Sound Blaster Pro 2.0.
 None of their cards supported Sound Blaster 16.